About Us Contact Shop

 When first coming out of the MRT exit, I was stunned at the massive site of the memorial.
 It was a large space with captivatingly huge buildings with traditional architecture.

 Large red pillars lined the concert and performance halls.
 The main entrance (which we did not take), was a large white gate with a blue tile roof, and at the opposite end of this gate was the main attraction.
-A beautiful building housing the statue of Chiang Kai-Shek (the man who became the ruler of Taiwan after WWII ).
+A beautiful building housing the statue of Chiang Kai-Shek.

 The stairs that went up to the large gates and room with the statue, bring you to a wonderful view.
 Silas and I seriously loved going there at night and looking at the city lights.

-This is definitely something to put on your need-to-see list.
+This is definitely something to put on your what to do in Taipei list.

 Maokong Gondolas